 - Remain in Tanners Brook mainstream with support from the Specialist Teacher Advisory Service.
 Tanners Brook would be formally consulted as part of this process

 - Move to the new resource base at Newlands Primary School

 - Move to another mainstream school with support from the Specialist Teacher Advisory Service.
 The school would be formally consulted as part of this process

 The effect on other schools within the area

 This proposal will not impact other Southampton schools.

 What happens next?

-This statutory consultation will last for five weeks starting on Thursday 15 October 2020.
+This statutory consultation lasted for five weeks and started on Thursday 15 October 2020.